catstavi/Jobava-Resume/jobavaResume.md

 +  Maintaining pool area and equipment
 +  Addressing instructors' needs during their lessons
-+  Informing clients about of facility rules
++  Informing clients about facility rules

 #### Teach & Learn with Georgia:  *July 2011 - Jan 2013*  (Republic of Georgia)
 **English as a Second Language Teacher**